hazelcast/hazelcast-python-client/README.md

 You can construct `HazelcastJsonValue` from strings or JSON serializable Python objects.
 If a Python object is provided to the constructor, `HazelcastJsonValue` tries to convert it to a JSON string.
 If an error occurs during the conversion, it is raised directly.
 If a string argument is provided to the constructor, it is used as it is.

-No JSON parsing is performed but it is your responsibility to provide correctly formatted JSON strings.
-The client will not validate the string, and it will send it to the cluster as it is.
+No JSON parsing is performed.
+It is your responsibility to provide correctly formatted JSON strings.
+The client will not validate the string, it will send it to the cluster as it is.
 If you submit incorrectly formatted JSON strings and, later, if you query those objects, it is highly possible that you will get formatting errors since the server will fail to deserialize or find the query fields.

 Here is an example of how you can construct a `HazelcastJsonValue` and put to the map: